 Here are the top six reasons why taxpayers should file electronically in 2019:

 It’s accurate and easy.

 E-file helps taxpayers avoid mistakes, such as a transposed Social Security number.
-Taxpayers who e-File receive an acknowledgement from the IRS within minutes, telling them their return has been accepted.
-If a return is rejected, the acknowledgement will detail why the IRS rejected the tax return.
+Taxpayers who e-File receive an acknowledgment from the IRS within minutes, telling them their return has been accepted.
+If a return is rejected, the acknowledgment will detail why the IRS rejected the tax return.